cristiandatum/Advanced_Lane_Finding/README.md

 This needs to be taken to account calculate the radius.

-### Pipeline test images consists of:

-#### Apply Sobel kernes filtered
-- x-direction
-- y-direction
-- magniute threshold

-## Description
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 Discussion
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Finding Lane Lines on the Road
-Submitted by Cristian Alberch as part of Udacity Self Driving Car Engineering Nanodegree - December 2020 Overview

-When we drive, we use our eyes to decide where to go.
-The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
-Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

-This is an project is will detect lane lines in video images in a rudimentary manner using Python and OpenCV.
-The process followed are discussed together with improvements needed.
-Process

-The pipeline consists of the following steps: The video image processing pipeline consists of:

     Images from .mp4 video are individually distilled and fed into an image processing pipeline.
     Conversion to black & white to facilitate edge detection.
     Canny processing of image in color to detect image edges.
     Gaussian blur to smooth the edges.
     Region of interest limits the area of edges detected in image.
-    Hough transform weas applied to detect lines within the image.
-This resulted in multiple lines representing a single curve.
-    Curve fitting was applied by:
-        Determine which lines generated from Hough algorithm are located in the left or right lane depending on the slope of the line.
-        Determine the median of the slopes.
-        Apply a line with the median of the slope starting from the bottom of the frame until the vanishing point.
-    The curves are overlayed to the image.

 Results & Discussion